Backpacker's narrow escape from Ivan Milat: 'He had his hand behind his back holding the hammer'

 "When I had the backpack, I slung it over my shoulder like this, and he was blocking my path.
 So I shouldered past him like this and started walking away."

-When he has about 20 feet away, Powis said Milat called out, "Hey, mate!"
+When he has about 6m away, Powis said Milat called out, "Hey, mate!"

 "And I looked back, and he was loungin' against the tailgate of his truck," he said.